emmettng/emmett.github.io/ml/Convolution.md

 ## convolution

 ## deconvolution
 we assume the input the a result of down-sample of the output, and now we would like to retrive output (doing up-sampling) ...

+## Intuitively & Computationally

 persumablelly we will not only being able to increase the dimensionallity but also bring sparsity in the representation .
 ## details